 The document was tabled for possible revisions to be considered at the next meeting.

-Issue 9.1.5 RLANs in 5 GHz- Document IWG-2/033r1 (05.04.17) – Alexander Roytblat, Wi-Fi Alliance, indicated that no chances have been made since the document was last considered.
+Issue 9.1.5 RLANs in 5 GHz- Document IWG-2/033r1 (05.04.17) – Alexander Roytblat, Wi-Fi Alliance, indicated that no changes have been made since the document was last considered.
 It was noted that there are some editorial revisions needed.
 Disposition of the document is to be determined in conjunction with Document IWG-2/040r3 (25.08.17).

 Issue 9.1.5 RLANs in 5 GHz- Document IWG-2/040r3 (25.08.17) – Scott Kotler, Lockheed Martin Corp., introduced the changes in this revision.
 Alexander Roytblat, Wi-Fi Alliance, noted that this revision still has proposed changes to the footnotes in the Radio Regulations, which would be unacceptable to the members of his association.
 Interested parties were asked to continue working off-line to see if a consensus regulatory solution could be found.
-If consensus cannot be reached by the next meeting, the Issue 9.1.5 documents will be merged into a non-consensus document with View A and View B.
+If consensus cannot be reached, the Issue 9.1.5 documents will be merged into a non-consensus document with View A and View B.

 Update on Current Status: